 At OMNIMax we have built compliance into the DNA of our solutions and so when the regulations changed, so did we.
 This progressive disclosure mandates that you disclose why you are doing something at the time you are doing it.
-We’ve defined this in four stages, at each stage the disclosure gets deeper, and we’ve integrated this into our boxed solutions.
+We’ve defined this in four stages, at each stage the disclosure gets deeper, and we’ve integrated this into our Advice solutions.

 Public Disclosure – Before you engage with a potential client.

-Before your client proceeds, they will acknowledge this information and that they have read the disclosure statement, this is recorded in the system with date, time, and their IP address.
+Before your client proceeds, they will acknowledge this information and that they have read the disclosure statement.
+This is recorded in the system with date, time, and their IP address.

 Your Recommendation – After you have assessed a client’s needs and are making your recommendation.

-At this point it is also possible to add your complaints procedure into the statement of advice, we like this option as it keeps all of your disclosure within the system.
+At this point it is also possible to add your complaints procedure into the statement of advice.
+We like this option as it keeps all of your disclosure within the system.

 There’s a lot to consider with the new disclosure and we hope this gives you some idea how yours could be setup.
 If your disclosure does need some work to meet the new regime, get in touch for some instruction.